MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/France/how-to-open-a-new-fiscal-year-duplicate.md

 ---
-    title: How to: Open a New Fiscal Year | Microsoft Docs
+    title: How to Open a New Fiscal Year | Microsoft Docs
     description: Before you can post in a fiscal year, you must open the fiscal year and define its accounting periods.
     services: project-madeira
     documentationcenter: ''